bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 ## Stacks and Queues
  - [x] Stacks: Balanced brackets
- > Given a string of brackets `{}[]()` state if they are balanced or not  _Push each bracket on the stack and pop if found the matching one.
+ > Given a string of brackets `{}[]()` state if they are balanced or not.

+ _Push each bracket on the stack and pop if found the matching one.
 If closing bracket does not match the one on the top of the stack - Return `False`._
  - [x] Queues: A tale of two stacks
 > Build a queue using two stacks.